Payment reminder messages: 18 text and email templates

 1. Gentle payment reminder email for upcoming amount owed

-The first email you send should be a friendly, gentle nudge since your client isn’t at risk for an overdue invoice yet.
+The first email you send should have a friendly tone.
+It needs to gently nudge your client, since they’re not at risk for an overdue invoice yet.

 Subject line: Reminder: Upcoming payment due date